ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_manage_customer_files_config/README.md

-suite_manage_doclinks_config
+suite_manage_customer_files_config
 ===
-This role extends support for configuring IBM Cloud Object Storage to storage **Manage** application doclinks.
+This role extends support for configuring S3 / Cloud Object Storage to store **Manage** application customer files.
-**Note:** This role should be executed **after** Manage application is deployed and activated as it needs Manage up and running prior configuring doclinks features.
+**Note:** This role should be executed **after** Manage application is deployed and activated as it needs Manage up and running prior configuring customer files features.

-You can run `cos` role to provision an IBM Cloud Object Storage or you can provide existing IBM Cloud Object Storage or AWS S3 information to use it as storage for Manage application doclinks.
+You can run `cos` role to provision an IBM Cloud Object Storage or you can provide existing IBM Cloud Object Storage or AWS S3 information to use it as storage for Manage application customer files.

+As part of this role, three defaulted buckets will be created:

+- "{{ mas_instance_id }}-{{ mas_workspace_id }}-custfiles"
+- "{{ mas_instance_id }}-{{ mas_workspace_id }}-custfilesbackup"
+- "{{ mas_instance_id }}-{{ mas_workspace_id }}-custfilesrecovery"

+These buckets will be used to store Manage's customer documents and files, and also will be used on the backup and recovery process.

 Role Variables
 --------------
 ### cos_type
 Required.
-Defines the storage provider type to be used to store Manage application's doclinks.
+Defines the storage provider type to be used to store Manage application's customer files.
 Currently available options are:

   - `ibm`: Configures IBM Cloud Object Storage as storage system for Manage attachments.